fac29/P1DAAF-Backend/README.md

     { "id": "12", "category": "History", "difficulty": "easy", "question": "When was Princess Diana Born?", "options": ["01/07/1998", "07/07/1998", "02/02/1961", "09/09/1990"], "answer": "07/07/1998", "favourited": true, "timestamp": "10/10/10" }
     ```

-5. You can test random
+5. How to test random
     You can test this on the browser
     http://localhost:3001/random/quantity-of-questions-here